Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 A containerized Batch script deployed to AWS with Terraform runs once nightly to fetch and preprocess and join the NWS and CDC data layers.
 One geoparquet is produced for each of the 7 days of the NWS Heat Risk forecast with area-weighted indicators joined from the CDC Heat and Health Index data (which is the same for all days).
 These data are stored in a public S3 bucket.

-Goal is to create Lambda function packaged for deployment as an AWS CDK stack, and have it runs 1x daily to download and combine all the files into 7 geoparquets, one for each day, saved to a public S3 bucket and accessible using the following filename template `https://heat-risk-dashboard.s3.amazonaws.com/heat_risk_analysis_Day+1_20240801.geoparquet` where YYYYMMDD string is the date of the NWS Heat Risk forecast and Day+n is which day in the forecast the file represents.
+Goal is to create Lambda function packaged for deployment as an AWS CDK stack, and have it run 1x daily to download and combine all the files into 7 geoparquets, one for each day, saved to a public S3 bucket and accessible using the following filename template `https://heat-risk-dashboard.s3.amazonaws.com/heat_risk_analysis_Day+1_20240801.geoparquet` where YYYYMMDD string is the date of the NWS Heat Risk forecast and Day+n is which day in the forecast the file represents.

 ### Development